dscvitc/dscvitchennai/Contributing.md

 ```

 ## Create a PR

-First things first,dont forget to star the repo!
-Click on contribute and perfrom a Pull Request,and also describe a bit what changes you have made and try to attach screenshots.
+Click on contribute and perform a Pull Request.
+Describe the changes you have made and attach relevent screenshots.

-Keep in mind you need to make your PRs to the dev branch.
+**NOTE:** Keep in mind, make your PRs to the **dev** branch only.

 Follow the Pull Request Template strictly.
 Thank you for contributing :)